 Dwelling-Two-Family.
-A structure containing two dwelling units.
+A structure containing two dwelling units on one lot.
 Also called a "duplex."

 Dwelling Unit.
 A structure, or portion thereof, designed or used exclusively for human habitation, including permanent provisions for living, sleeping, eating, cooking, and sanitation.